NeiH4207/NeiH4207/README.md

 👯 Modeling for NLP, Bioinformatics, CV, RL.

-🥅 Experience in designing and deploying the database management system.
+🥅 Designing and deploying the database management system.

 -------